the therapist

 not knowing

 Therapy is a journey into the unknown.
-A therapist who copes with the uncertainty and finds ways of not knowing will allow their clients' stories to fully unfold.
+Someone who copes with the uncertainty and finds ways of not knowing will allow other people's stories to fully unfold.
 Not knowing is sometimes as valuable as not doing.

-Clients can be insightful, successful, clever and understanding but it is not so important for the therapist to be any of these.
-A therapist does not have to perform well as much as allow their clients to do so.
+A client can be insightful, successful, clever and understanding but it is not so important for the therapist to be any of these.
+A therapist does not have to perform well but rather allow the people they are there for to do so.

 competence

-A therapist can't take someone else much further than they have progressed themselves mentally and emotionally.
-As we sort ourselves out we become more open to experiencing other people and more available to them.
+No-one can take someone else much further mentally and emotionally than they have progressed themselves.
+As we sort ourselves out we become more open to experience other people and more available to them with more to offer.

-In my experience therapists who have been reasonably well parented or found a way to be re-parented and live fairly satisfying lives are able to be there for others without becoming entangled in problems.
+In my experience people who have been reasonably well parented or found a way to be re-parented and live fairly satisfying lives are able to be there for others without becoming entangled in their problems.

 I suspect that life experience, persistence and being comfortable are useful.
 Calm and clarity might help.
 A clear note can be heard amid noise and clamour.